I’m a big fan of Armour thyroid (and other formulations of NDT) and have used it on many, many patients.

 For most people, your intestinal tract and stomach acid are sufficient to completely (or at least sufficiently) break down these animal proteins so that they don’t enter into your bloodstream.

 As long as your body is producing sufficient stomach acid then this is probably not an issue you need to worry about.

 Also, by the way, there may also be some additional benefits to consuming animal glands beyond the benefits that thyroid hormone provides directly.

 Many supplements, including my thyroid/adrenal supplement, contain what are known as animal glandulars.

-These are desiccated and concentrated components of the glands of animals which seem to provide a stimulatory response in the body.
-They probably also contain ingredients which can help stimulate our own target organs.
+These are desiccated and concentrated components of the glands of animals that seem to provide a stimulatory response in the body.
+They probably also contain ingredients that can help stimulate our own target organs.